NVlabs/FPSci/code/scripts/event logger/readme.md

 This readme documents the firmware and software affiliated with the hardware event logger platform.

 ## Setup
 If you are planning to update firmware/develop for the platform make sure you have the [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed, and have followed the [additional setup guide from SparkFun](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/all) for the platform of your choice.
-Once you have completed the setup you can test it by connecting a [Arduino Pro Micro](https://www.sparkfun.com/products/12640) and making sure you can compile/write an example sketch to the hardware.
+Once you have completed the setup you can test it by connecting a [SparkFun Pro Micro](https://www.sparkfun.com/products/12640) and making sure you can compile/write an example sketch to the hardware.

 You will also need Python 3 along with the following packages:
 * [Matplotlib](https://matplotlib.org/)